 {¶34} In this case, the trial court made its permanent custody findings pursuant to R.C.
 2151.414(E)(1), (4) and /or (16).
-The trial court further found that C.G. could not be placed with Mother within a reasonable time or should not be placed with her.
+The trial court further found that N.G. could not be placed with Mother within a reasonable time or should not be placed with her.

 {¶35} As set forth above, we find the trial court's findings are based upon competent credible evidence.
-The record includes the recommendation of the Guardian ad Litem for the children, and the testimony of the witnesses at trial.
+The record includes the recommendation of the Guardian Ad Litem for the children, and the testimony of the witnesses at trial.
 The trial court was in the best position to determine the credibility of the witnesses.

-{¶36} C.G. loves his Mother and she loves him and has developed a bond.
-The evidence demonstrated the successful efforts Mother had made on two occasions in the past to regain custody of C.G.
+{¶36} N.G. loves her Mother and her Mother loves her and has developed a bond.
+The evidence demonstrated the successful efforts Mother had made on two occasions in the past to regain custody of N.G.
 On that point, the evidence demonstrates any improvement Mother has made in her life is tentative and, perhaps, temporary, and she is at risk of relapse.
-The trial court found, regardless of Mother's compliance with aspects of her case plan, she was still not able to be a successful parent to C.G.
+The trial court found, regardless of Mother's compliance with aspects of her case plan, she was still not able to be a successful parent to N.G.